 Burial and cremation services

-We are continuing to provide burial and cremation services, but limiting attendance to immediate family members (up to a maximum number of 8) - find out more about changes to burials and funerals here
+We are continuing to provide burial and cremation services, but limiting attendance to follow national guidance - find out more about changes to burials and funerals here

 The situation is fluid and we may need to make changes at short notice.
 Urgent changes will be posted on our website: https://www.argyll-bute.gov.uk/service-disruptions.
 Information on longer-term changes will be issued on our social media channels, website and local press.